-If an agreement cannot be reached, a utility may pursue a state-governed process called condemnation, under which a judge or a panel of impartial individuals decide whether the easement is needed and its value.
+If an agreement cannot be reached, a utility may pursue a state-governed process called condemnation, under which a judge and a panel of impartial individuals decide whether the easement is needed and its value.
 The condemnation process, also called eminent domain, varies from state to state.
-In general, states establish strict procedures for determining the amount a landowner should be paid by a utility for acquiring a right for construction and maintenance of a transmission line.
-Xcel Energy works closely with landowners to arrive at mutually agreeable compensation for easements.
-In the majority of cases, we reach consensus on payment amounts that are both fair and equitable.
-Thus, eminent domain is only used occasionally as a last resort.
+In Wisconsin, the process is governed under Wisconsin Statute Chapter 32 and 196.41, which establishes strict procedures for determining the amount a landowner should be paid by a utility for acquiring a right for construction and maintenance of a transmission line.